Skip to main content

 Best Practices

 Review before applying.
 The change review panel shows exactly what will be modified.
 Check it before confirming.
-Save regularly.
-Save your scenes after AI makes changes you want to keep.
-This persists changes to your project files.
+Trust, then verify receipts.
+Scene mutation tools append one final save automatically.
+If a receipt reports failure, use its exact reason to repair or reread before retrying.
 Use undo freely.
 Don’t hesitate to undo AI changes that aren’t quite right.
 You can always ask for a different approach.